vibbits/introduction-to-generative-ai/supplementary/prompting-templates-Morningactivity.md

 Complementarity you can try to explain what you want from the verb: https://www.linkedin.com/feed/update/urn:li:activity:7229585834339885056/

+***Example 1.1***

+Rewrite the orignal session in Nederlands from Belgium.
+If you are not fluent, you can use translation tools to help you with this task.

+[Copy text or attach file]

+***Example 1.2***

+THIS EXAMPLE IS AN ITEREATION OF THE PREVIOUS

+Make a summary in Brazilian Portuguese.
+If you are not fluent, you can use translation tools to help you with this task.

 ## 2. ROLE PLAY EXAMPLE

 #### TEMPLATE